kimoppalfens/kimoppalfens.github.io/_posts/2019-12-02-Defending the Castle.md

 ![alt]({{ site.url }}{{ site.baseurl }}/images/Defending/Defending07.png)

 ## Decyphering the Network Access Account ##
+Next demo had us, representing some bad actors, decypher your Network Access Account.
+Re-enforcing the message that you should consider the NAA as an account to which everybody in the company, or with access to a single machine in your company has access.

+Roger Zander was the first to publicly state this over 4 years ago in his blog [Network Access Accounts are Evil](http://rzander.azurewebsites.net/network-access-accounts-are-evil/).

+Kim hasn't been a huge fan of the fix Roger suggested at the time though.
+His proposal is to make sure the account is as underprivileged as it can be.
+Meaning this should be a regular domain user with some additional limitations enforced as documented [here](https://docs.microsoft.com/en-us/configmgr/core/plan-design/hierarchy/accounts#network-access-account).

+What the documentation doesn't spell out is that you can "grant" this account all the other deny user rights on a distribution point, and all the deny user rights on all machines that aren't acting as distribution points.
+To assist in making this configuration OSCC has [blogged](http://www.oscc.be/sccm/configmgr/Protecting-the-Network-Access-Account-using-Configuration-Items-Quest-Part1/) a CI in the past that doest exactly this for you.

+In this demo we were assisted by Dawn "[ConfigGirl](https://configgirl.com/author/dawnwertz/)" Wertz.
+She picked a child-safe password for us to decrypt.
+We promise that this password is as close a call we'll ever have to having cat pictures in our presentations.

 ## Hiding applications in your Admin UI ##